Neural Computation 2012-2013

-Neural Computation (NC) is a 10 point MSc course of 18 lectures in the first semester.
+Neural Computation (NC) is a 10 point course of 18 lectures in the first semester.
+It is suitable for 4th year undergraduate students and MSc students.

 Short description

 In this course we study the computations carried out by the nervous system.
-Unlike other courses and artifical neural networks, we take a bottom-up approach.
+Unlike most courses and artificial intelligence, we take a bottom-up approach.
 This means that we incorporate data from neurobiology, simulate certain aspects of it, and try to formulate theories about the brain.

-Keywords: single neuron models, neural codes, plasticity models.
+Keywords: single neuron models, small networks, neural codes, models of learning and synaptic plasticity.

-Office hours: make an appointment or catch me after the lecture.
+Office hours: make an appointment via email or catch us after the lecture.

 Prerequisites

 No prior biology/neuroscience knowledge is required.
-I use a small subset of not very advanced math in the lectures.
+We use a small subset of not very advanced math in the lectures.
+Keywords: linear differential equations, eigenvectors, Fourier transformations, fixed points.
 These older FMCS lecture notes can be used as a refresher.
 Alternatively, use Google to refresh forgotten maths if needed.
 If you are still stuck, use the practicals or office hours to resolve the problems.

-In the tutorials we use MatLab and NEURON (a special purpose simulator).
-No prior experience with either is required, however MatLab skills are valuable for many courses.
+In the tutorials we use Matlab/Octave and NEURON (a special purpose simulator).
+No prior experience with either is required, however Matlab skills are valuable for many courses.

 More information on Matlab and how to make graphs and write reports.

-The course will be fully assessed by two reports of practical assignments which will appear here (deadlines will be announced).
-The two marks are averaged.
+The course will be assessed by one piece of coursework and an exam.
+There will also be a formative (non-assessed) coursework.
 Standard late policies will apply.
 Also see How to make graphs and write reports.

 Friday lecture: 2.
 Chapter 2: Passive properties.